 Listening/learning and business strategy.
-In a rapidly changing technological, competitive, economic, and social environment, many factors may affect customer expectations and loyalty and your interface with customers in the marketplace.
+In a rapidly changing technological, competitive, economic, and social environment, many factors may affect customer expectations and loyalty, and your interface with customers in the marketplace.
 This makes it necessary to continually listen and learn.
 To be effective, listening and learning need to be closely linked with your overall business strategy.

 Customer and market knowledge.
-Knowledge of customers, customer groups, market segments, former customers, and potential customers allows you to tailor product offerings, support and tailor your marketing strategies, develop a more customer-focused workforce culture, develop new business, evolve your brand image, and ensure long-term organizational success.
+Knowledge of customers, customer groups, market segments, former customers, and potential customers allows you to tailor product and/or service offerings, support and tailor your marketing strategies, develop a more customer-focused workforce culture, develop new business, evolve your brand image, and ensure long-term organizational success.

 Customers’ satisfaction with competitors.
 A key aspect of determining customers’ satisfaction and dissatisfaction is determining their comparative satisfaction with competitors, competing or alternative offerings, and/or organizations providing similar products.
 Such information might be derived from win/loss analyses, your own comparative studies, or independent studies.
 The factors that lead to customer preference are critically important in understanding factors that drive markets and potentially affect your organization’s longer‐term competitiveness and success.

 In the simplest terms, category 4 is the “brain center” for the alignment of your operations with your strategic objectives.
-It is the main point within the Criteria for all key information on effectively measuring, analyzing, and improving performance and managing organizational knowledge to drive improvement, innovation, and organizational competitiveness.
-Central to this use of data and information are their quality and availability Furthermore, since information, analysis, and knowledge management might themselves be primary sources of competitive advantage and productivity growth, this category also includes such strategic considerations.
+It is the main point within the Criteria for all key information on effectively measuring, analyzing, reviewing, and improving performance and managing organizational knowledge to drive improvement, innovation, and organizational competitiveness.
+Central to this use of data and information are their quality and availability Furthermore, since information and knowledge management might themselves be primary sources of competitive advantage and productivity growth, this category also includes such strategic considerations.

-Aligning and integrating your performance management system.
+Aligning and integrating your performance measurement system.
 Alignment and integration are key concepts for successfully implementing and using your performance measurement system.
 The Criteria view alignment and integration in terms of how widely and how effectively you use that system to meet your needs for organizational performance assessment and improvement and to develop and execute your strategy.